haleywm/PreferentialPoll/Teller/README.md

 {
     # Will either be "success", or "tie", depending on if the correct number of candidates could be found.
     "election_outcome": str,
-    # A list of winner IDs, in order of win.
+    # A list of winner indexes, in order of win.
 Will have length equal to winner_amount
-    # Unless a tie occured, in which case will be at least 1 shorter
+    # Unless a tie occurred, in which case will be at least 1 shorter
     # And only contain unambiguous wins
-    # May be empty where a tie occured and no victor could be declared
+    # May be empty where a tie occurred and no victor could be declared
     "winners": [
         int,
         ...
     ],
-    # Contains all winners IDs who tied for the same position
+    # Contains all winners indexes who tied for the same position
     "tied_winners": [
         int,
         ...
     ],
     # Contains a list of number pairs.
-The first number is the ID of a party, while the second number is the number of first preferences that the party recieved.
+The first number is the index of a party, while the second number is the number of first preferences that the party received.
     "first_preferences": [
         [int, int],
         ...